sedouri/fauxdom/docs/Node.md

 **Return Value**

-An `Array` containing all nodes that matched the specified selector.
-The `Array` will be empty if no nodes matched.
+An `Array` of all elements that match the specified selector.
+The array will be empty if no elements matched.

 **Exceptions**